charltonaustin/blog-entries/unpublished/branch-by-abstraction.md

 mario_kart_ds()
 ```

-Do some testing make sure everything is the way you want before you get here.
+Do some testing make sure everything is the way you want before you get here:
 ```python
 use_wario_saying = True